ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 ## 17.2.
 Redirect Authentication Flow

-### Part A - Recipient to Holder
+### Part A - Data Recipient to Data Holder
 ![Part A](/images/redirPartA.png)
 #### Steps
-1. The user navigates to a Recipient Website.
+1. The end-user navigates to a Data Recipient Website.
-2. The user selects their preferred Holder.
+2. The end-user selects their preferred Data Holder.
-3. The user's browser is redirected to the Holder's Authorisation Endpoint.
+3. The end-user's browser is redirected to the Data Holder's Authorisation Endpoint.
 4. *One* of the following may occur:
-  1. The user may cancel the process at any point (in Parts **A**, **B** or **C**) and will be returned to the passed redirection URI for the Recipient with the relevant error code.
+  1. The end-user may cancel the process at any point (in Parts **A**, **B** or **C**) and will be returned to the passed redirection URI for the Data Recipient with the relevant error code.
-  2. The User is denied access.
+  2. The end-user is denied access.
 This may happen as a result of too many failed attempts or other conditions relating to the user's account.
-The user's browser will be redirected to the passed redirection URI for the Recipient with the relevant error code.
+The end-user's browser will be redirected to the passed redirection URI for the Data Recipient with the relevant error code.
-  3. The user successfully authenticates and begins the consent/authorisation step (see Part **B**).
+  3. The end-user successfully authenticates and begins the authorisation step (see Part **B**).

-### Part B - Holder Authentication
+### Part B - Data Holder Authentication
 ![Part B](/images/redirPartB.png)
 #### Steps
-Part **B** illustrates the different authentication methods a Holder may present to the user.
-It is important from a usability perspective that the Holder authentication choices presented to the user are consistent with those currently utilised by the user when accessing their existing Holder online accounts.
+Part **B** illustrates the different authentication methods a Data Holder may present to the end-user.
+It is important from a usability perspective that the Data Holder authentication choices presented to the user are consistent with those currently utilised by the end-user when accessing their existing Data Holder online accounts.
 The following options may be used:

 1. All Credentials/Factors are captured through the Browser.
 On success, the consent process begins (Part **C**) .
 2. Two Factor Authentication (2FA)
-    1. A userId and optionally a password are entered to the browser and submitted by the user.
+    1. A userId and optionally a password are entered to the browser and submitted by the end-user.
-    2. A code or notification is sent to a user's preregistered mobile/device application (detached authentication device).
-This step is optional as a user's device application may generate codes in isolation, as is the case for Time-based One-Time Password (TOTP).
+    2. A code or notification is sent to a end-user's pre-registered mobile/device application (detached authentication device).
+This step is optional as an end-user's device application may generate codes in isolation, as is the case for Time-based One-Time Password (TOTP).
-    3. The user views the code or event on their detached authentication device.
+    3. The end-user views the code or event on their detached authentication device.
     4. *One* of the following may occur:
-        1. The user directly enters the code (or scans a QR Code) into the browser and submits the request.
+        1. The end-user directly enters the code (or scans a QR Code) into the browser and submits the request.
 On success, the consent process begins (Part **C**).
-        2. The user does not enter the code into the browser.
-The user acknowledges the authentication through the device and a secure message is sent from the device to the Holder via a backchannel.
-On receipt of the message, the Holder's website redirects the user's browser to the consent page (Part **C**).
+        2. The end-user does not enter the code into the browser.
+The end-user acknowledges the authentication through the device and a secure message is sent from the device to the Data Holder via a backchannel.
+On receipt of the message, the Data Holder's website redirects the end-user's browser to the consent page (Part **C**).

-### Part C - Post Consent Recipient to Holder
+### Part C - Post Consent Data Recipient to Data Holder
 ![Part C](/images/redirPartC.png)
 #### Steps
 This process continues from Part **B** after a successful authentication.

-1. The user provides consent authorising the presented scopes and/or data claims.
+1. The end-user provides consent authorising the presented scopes and/or data claims.
 2. *One* of the following may occur:
-  1. The Holder creates a new pairwise identifier for the user and Recipient combination.
-This is the first time the user has authenticated to the Holder in the context of a request from this Recipient.
+  1. The Data Holder creates a new pairwise identifier for the end-user and Data Recipient combination.
+This is the first time the end-user has authenticated to the Data Holder in the context of a request from this Data Recipient.
   2. This is a reauthentication.
-The user has previously authenticated to the Holder in the context of an authentication request from this Recipient.
-The existing pairwise identifier for the user and Recipient is allocated to the authorisation.
+The end-user has previously authenticated to the Data Holder in the context of an authentication request from this Data Recipient.
+The existing pairwise identifier for the end-user and Data Recipient is allocated to the authorisation.
-3. The Holder creates the authorisation code and ID Token for the authorisation instance.
+3. The Data Holder creates the authorisation code and ID Token for the authorisation instance.
-4. The user's browser is redirected to the Recipient's redirect URI.
-The ID Token and authorisation code generated in Step 3 are attached to the URL as query string parameters or as a fragment.
-The Recipient web server processes the request.
+4. The end-user's browser is redirected to the Data Recipient's redirect URI.
+The ID Token and authorisation code generated in Step 3 are attached to the URL as a fragment.
+The Data Recipient web server processes the request.
-5. The Recipient decrypts the ID Token, verifies the signature and issuer of the ID Token, verifies the state/code hashes within the token, and also matches the presented state against it's own session state.
-The Recipient Client then sends a POST request to the Holder Token Endpoint using Client Authentication and the Authorisation Code.
+5. The Data Recipient decrypts the ID Token, verifies the signature and issuer of the ID Token, verifies the state/code hashes within the token, and also matches the presented state against its own session state.
+The Data Recipient then sends a POST request to the Data Holder Token Endpoint using Client Authentication and the Authorisation Code.
-6. The Holder Endpoint authenticates the Recipient Client and matches the authorisation code.
+6. The Data Holder Endpoint authenticates the Data Recipient client and matches the authorisation code.
 On success, the Endpoint responds with an Access Token, Refresh Token and an ID Token.
-7. The Holder creates an event relating to the authorisation.
+7. The Data Holder creates an event relating to the authorisation.
 This event is propagated/handled and may result in shared resource owners being notified about the authorisation.
-8. The Recipient verifies the ID Token and on success, invokes the UserInfo Endpoint using the Access Token as a Bearer Token.
-The Holder verifies the token, applies the necessary Holder of Key verification check and on success, returns the requested UserInfo claims.
+8. The Data Recipient verifies the ID Token and on success, invokes the UserInfo Endpoint using the Access Token as a Bearer Token.
+The Data Holder verifies the token, applies the necessary Holder of Key verification check and on success, returns the requested UserInfo claims.
-9. The Recipient optionally begins calling the Holder APIs with the Access Token and renders the result to the user's browser.
+9. The Data Recipient optionally begins calling the Data Holder APIs with the Access Token and renders the result to the end-user's browser.

 ## 17.3.
-Sample Holder Domain Model
+Sample Data Holder Domain Model
 ![Domain Model](/images/holderDomain.png)
 ### Description
 This diagram depicts the domain model of a hypothetical Data Holder.
-It is in no way prescriptive but illustrates the associations between the authorisation-related entities that may exist within a Holder's domain.
+It is in no way prescriptive but illustrates the associations between the authorisation-related entities that may exist within a Data Holder's domain.